What is a resume format?

 While combined resumes will be on the rise in the coming years, that doesn’t mean a nontraditional format is for everyone.
 Here are some situations in which a chronological format is likely the best choice:

-- Your knowledge from previous workplaces is more important that standalone skills
+- Your knowledge from previous workplaces is more important than standalone skills

 - You are applying to a large company which has a traditional structure

-- Your competition likely have traditional career paths with impressive employers
+- Your competition likely has traditional career paths with impressive employers

 - You have a sizeable amount of work history directly related to your prospective position